 Final Subdivision approval shall not constitute acceptance of the facility as a public facility, as acceptance can only occur by vote of the Selectboard.
 Final approval shall not be deemed to prevent the Town Selectboard from requiring any modifications to the irrevocable offer or any instruments or the deed that the Selectboard deems appropriate prior to acceptance.

-5.12.7 PUD and Residential PUD Review Process-
+5.12.7 PUD Review Process-

-The PUD or Residential PUD application will be reviewed simultaneously with Conditional Use Review under the Richmond Zoning Regulations, as well as review of the subdivision plat under the Richmond Subdivision Regulations if a subdivision is proposed.
+The PUD application will be reviewed simultaneously with Conditional Use Review under the Richmond Zoning Regulations, as well as review of the subdivision plat under the Richmond Subdivision Regulations if a subdivision is proposed.
 If a subdivision is not proposed, the application will be reviewed by the DRB as a Conditional Use but shall utilize the three-step procedure of Sketch Plan, Preliminary Plan, and Final Plan review as outlined in the Subdivision Regulations.

 The DRB shall hold a public hearing on the application, warned in accordance with Section 8.2 and shall provide the opportunity for any person wishing to achieve status as an “Interested Person” to demonstrate that they meet the definition of “Interested Person” under 24VSA §4465 and these Zoning Regulations for purposes of appeal.

-The DRB will impose any conditions felt to be necessary to ensure that the PUD or Residential PUD will satisfy the PUD purpose statement and standards set forth in Section 5.12, any conditions of the underlying district that are not modified in the approval, and any conditions felt to be necessary.
+The DRB will impose any conditions felt to be necessary to ensure that the PUD will satisfy the PUD purpose statement and standards set forth in Section 5.12, any conditions of the underlying district that are not modified in the approval, and any conditions felt to be necessary.
 Certain clearly defined conditions which are essential to the approval will be designated as “Critical Permit Conditions”.
 Examples of such conditions include those that would prohibit further development in an area of the PUD, or conserve land though a permanent easement.

 The DRB shall act to approve, approve with conditions, or deny the application and issue a decision as provided in Section 8.2.

+5.12.8 PUD Amendment Review Process

-Subsequent to an approval of a PUD or Residential PUD, but prior to the commencement of any further land development beyond which has been approved and permitted, an application for an amendment to the approval shall be submitted.
-This application will be followed by DRB review, including public hearing(s) as required by Section 5.6 before an amended permit can be issued.
+a) Subsequent to an approval of a PUD , but prior to the commencement of any further land development beyond which has been approved and permitted, an application for an amendment to the approval shall be submitted.
+This application will be followed by DRB review for a major amendment, including public hearing(s) as required by Section 5.6 before an amended permit can be issued; or by a Zoning Administrator review and permit for a minor amendment.
 If a new subdivision is proposed, the subdivision review shall occur concurrently with the Conditional Use amendment review.
 An application to amend a Critical Pemit Condition shall be subject to the Hildebrand/Stowe Club Highlands test or deemed major enough by the DRB to warrant an entirely new PUD or Residential PUD application.

+b) Major amendments

+c) Minot amendments